 Forgot at school or lost workbook?
-If your child forgot their math homework book at school or has lost it, just go to the math website at:http://everydaymath.uchicago.edu/parents/1st-grade/em4/.You can then click on todays unit and lesson (ask your child, see if they remember from the day), and print the math work page at home for your child to complete.
+If your child forgot their math homework book at school or has lost it, just go to the math website at:https://everydaymath.uchicago.edu/parents/2nd-grade/em4-at-homeYou can then click on todays unit and lesson (ask your child, see if they remember from class), and print the math work page at home for your child to complete.
 If you do not have access to a printer, just have your child write the answers on a separate piece of paper to turn in.

 How to help your child at home

 The single best thing to help your child in math at home is to help them to master their basic math facts.
-In 1st grade the focus is on addition, 2nd grade is subtraction, 3rd grade multiplication and 4th grade division.
+In 2nd grade the focus is on subtraction, 1st grade is addition, 3rd grade multiplication and 4th grade division.

 WHY?
 By learning their math facts and being able to recall them quickly and automatically, students can then focus on the more complicated longer parts of math learning.
 When a teacher is instructing in math and the first part is a math fact, then they quickly move on to the more complicated math concept, a child who does not know their math facts gets stuck on the first part and does not hear the second, third or fourth parts of the math lesson so they fall behind.